-'''

-"Major grid spacing" = 5 mm

-"Minor lines per major" = 0
+"Major grid spacing" = 5 mm "Minor lines per major" = 0

-'''

-"Check the Display Grid box ( $\sqrt{}$ ).
+"Check the Display Grid box ($\sqrt{}$).

-Also go to System Snaps and make sure "Grid" and the "Snap" functions are checked ( $\sqrt{}$ ) on, then click the OK button.
+Also go to System Snaps and make sure "Grid" and the "Snap" functions are checked ($\sqrt{}$) on, then click the OK button.

-Pick a Front plane and click the Sketch icon to start your sketch.
+In the Feature Manager Tree, Select the Front plane and click the Sketch Tab and select the Sketch icon to start your sketch.
 The screen area should show a metric grid with spacing every 5 millimeters.
 You may need to Zoom in.
-Using the Centerline, Line, and Centerpoint Arc tools, sketch the enclosed 2-D profile shown in Figure 1-37.
+Using the Centerline, Line, and Centerpoint Arc tools, sketch the enclosed 2-D profile shown in Figure 1-38.

-Figure 1-37.
+Figure 1-38.
 The 2-D Sketch for the Machine Handle.

 Now you will revolve this simple sketch into a solid model.
 Activate the Features tab and Select the Revolved Base/Boss icon.
-The "Base Revolve" menu appears in the Feature Manager area as shown in Figure 1-38.
+The "Base Revolve" menu appears in the Feature Manager area as shown in Figure 1-39.
 The main choice you have here is the degrees of revolution about the centerline.
-Set it to a full revolution of 360° and then click the green ( $\sqrt{}$ ) check to close it.
-Your part should now appear as shown in Figure 1-39 with an Isometric view.
+Set it to a full revolution of 360° and then click the green $(\sqrt{})$ check to close it.
+Your part should now appear as shown in Figure 1-40 with an Isometric view.